jingyitang826/rfid-cocktail-bot/Output/README.md

 ### 2.4 Build & Flash

 1. Open the project in PlatformIO.
-2. Upload the firmeware to a ESP32.
+2. Upload the firmeware to an ESP32.

 **Hint:** to flash the ESP32, you may have to press and hold the **BOOT** button (depending on your board's config).